boazbk/tcs/lec_26_quantum_computing.md

 [^telepathy]: More accurately, one either has to give up on a "billiard ball type" theory of the universe or believe in telepathy (believe it or not, some scientists went for the [latter option](https://en.wikipedia.org/wiki/Superdeterminism)).

-### Quantum weirdness
+## Quantum weirdness

-Some of the counterintuitive properties that arise from these negative probabilities include:
+Some of the counterintuitive properties that arise from  quantum mechanics include:

-* **Interference** - As we see here, probabilities can "cancel each other out".
+* **Interference** - As we've seen', quantum amplitudes can "cancel each other out".

-* **Measurement** -   The idea that probabilities are negative as long as "no one is looking" and "collapse" (by squaring them) to positive probabilities when they are _measured_ is deeply disturbing.
-Indeed, people have shown that it can yield to various strange outcomes such as "spooky actions at a distance", where we can measure an object at one place and instantaously (faster than the speed of light) cause a difference in the results of a measurements in a place far removed.
+* **Measurement** -   The idea that amplitudes are negative as long as "no one is looking" and "collapse" (by squaring them) to positive probabilities when they are _measured_ is deeply disturbing.
+Indeed, as shown by EPR and Bell, this leads to various strange outcomes such as "spooky actions at a distance", where we can measure an object at one place and instantaneously (faster than the speed of light) cause a difference in the results of a measurements in a place far removed.
 Unfortunately (or fortunately?) these strange outcomes have been confirmed experimentally.

 * **Entanglement** - The notion that two parts of the system could be connected in this weird way where measuring one will affect the other is known as _quantum entanglement_.

-Again, as counter-intuitive as these concepts are, they have been experimentally confirmed, so we just have to live with them.
+As counter-intuitive as these concepts are, they have been experimentally confirmed, so we just have to live with them.

 > # {.remark title="More on quantum" #quantumsources}
 The discussion in this  lecture is quite brief and somewhat superficial.
 The chapter on quantum computation in my [book with Arora](http://theory.cs.princeton.edu/complexity/) (see [draft here](http://theory.cs.princeton.edu/complexity/ab_quantumchap.pdf)) is one relatively short resource that contains essentially everything we discuss here and more.
 See also this [blog post of Aaronson](http://www.scottaaronson.com/blog/?p=208) for a high level explanation of Shor's algorithm which ends with links to several more detailed expositions.
-[This lecture](http://www.scottaaronson.com/democritus/lec14.html) of Aaronson for a great discussion of the feasibility of quantum computing (Aaronson's [course lecture notes](http://www.scottaaronson.com/democritus/default.html) and the [book](http://www.amazon.com/Quantum-Computing-since-Democritus-Aaronson/dp/0521199565) that they spawned are fantastic reads as well).
+[This lecture](http://www.scottaaronson.com/democritus/lec14.html) of Aaronson contains a great discussion of the feasibility of quantum computing (Aaronson's [course lecture notes](http://www.scottaaronson.com/democritus/default.html) and the [book](http://www.amazon.com/Quantum-Computing-since-Democritus-Aaronson/dp/0521199565) that they spawned are fantastic reads as well).
 The videos of [Umesh Variani'z EdX course](https://www.youtube.com/playlist?list=PLDAjb_zu5aoFazE31_8yT0OfzsTcmvAVg) are an accessible and recommended introduction to quantum computing.
 See the "bibliographical notes" section at the end of this lecture for more resources.